 The support they provide for us is second to none.
 They’re small enough to know your name, but large enough to shape your future.
 When you call, you can always leave with an answer.
 Their support is unparalleled.

-Say you have a friend thinking of starting a home infusion business.
+Say you have a friend thinking of starting a Vital Care infusion pharmacy.
 What advice do you give them?

 Full disclosure: it’s not for everyone.